-- (a) Social workers should work toward the maintenance and promotion of high standards of practice. - (b) Social workers should uphold and advance the values, ethics, knowledge, and mission of the profession.
-Social workers should protect, enhance, and improve the integrity of the profession
+(a) Social workers should work toward the maintenance and promotion of high standards of practice.

+(b) Social workers should uphold and advance the values, ethics, knowledge, and mission of the profession.
+Social workers should protect, enhance, and improve the integrity of the profession through appropriate study and research, active discussion, and responsible criticism of the profession.

-- (c) Social workers should contribute time and professional expertise to activities that promote respect for the value, integrity, and competence of the social work profession.
-These activities may include teaching, research, consultation, service, legislative testimony, presentations in the community, and participation in their professional organizations. - (d) Social workers should contribute to the knowledge base of social work and share with colleagues their knowledge related to practice, research, and ethics.
-Social workers should seek to contribute to the profession's literature and to share their knowledge at professional meetings and conferences. - (e) Social workers should act to prevent the unauthorized and unqualified practice of social work.
+(c) Social workers should contribute time and professional expertise to activities that promote respect for the value, integrity, and competence of the social work profession.
+These activities may include teaching, research, consultation, service, legislative testimony, presentations in the community, and participation in their professional organizations.

+(d) Social workers should contribute to the knowledge base of social work and share with colleagues their knowledge related to practice, research, and ethics.
+Social workers should seek to contribute to the profession's literature and to share their knowledge at professional meetings and conferences.

+(e) Social workers should act to prevent the unauthorized and unqualified practice of social work.